Building A Stronger Community, One Resident at a Time

 Ten years ago, a core of homeowners and long-term renters who were committed to the revival of their neighborhood in Connecticut's Elm City formed an Association.

-With funding support for a community organizer position The Community Foundation for Greater New Haven, the Chatham Square Neighborhood Association (CSNA) was born.
+With funding support for a community organizer position from The Community Foundation for Greater New Haven, the Chatham Square Neighborhood Association (CSNA) was born.

 Now ten years later, many of the neighbors' original dreams of community-building have been turned into reality and others have joined the effort along the way, including those who work in the area, business owners and the police.